spencermiles/docgenie/README.md

 - `--api-key` (optional): Gemini API key (overrides environment variables)
 - `--dry-run` (optional): Preview files and token count without making API call
 - `-v, --verbose` (optional): Show detailed file information and size analysis
+- `--include` (optional): Files/directories to include as whitelist (supports glob patterns, can be used multiple times).
+If specified, only matching files will be processed
 - `--exclude` (optional): Additional files/directories to exclude (supports glob patterns, can be used multiple times)
+- `--prompt` (optional): Path to custom prompt template file (default: prompts/readme.txt)
+- `--response-prefix` (optional): Specific character or text that the LLM should start its response with
+- `--system-instruction` (optional): System instruction to control the model's behavior and response format

 ## Configuration